krishNA2000000/C-Programs/README.md

+*Expressions in C*
+An expression is a combination of variables, constants, and operators that computes a value.

+Types of Expressions:
+1.Arithmetic expressions
+2.Relational expressions
+3.Logical expressions
+4.Assignment expressions
+5.compound expressions

+Precedence and Associativity - When multiple operators are used, operator precedence and associativity determine how expressions are evaluated.

 // Given the values of the variables x,y, and z write a program to rotate their values such that x has the value of y, y has the value of z, and z has the value of x. in c programming language